 ---|---|---|

-Account association | Associated with your business client's business account rather than a specific user.
-Any admin in your business client's admin group can grant your app a System User access token. | Associated with your app user's personal account. |
+Account association | Associated with your business client's business portfolio rather than a specific user.
+Any admin in your business client's admin group can grant your app a system user access token. | Associated with your app user's personal Facebook account. |

 Expiration and refresh | Defaults to never expire for the common offline server-to-server communication. | A short-lived token for online activities such as web browsers. |

-Your business clients can invalidate Business Integration System User access tokens by going to Business Manager > Settings > Business Settings > Integrations > Connected apps and removing your app.
+Token Invalidation | Your business clients can invalidate business integration system User access tokens by going to Business Manager > Settings > Business Settings > Integrations > Connected apps and removing your app. | Your business clients can invalidate User access tokens by going to Facebook and navigating to Settings & privacy > Settings > Security and login > Business Integrations and removing your app. |

-User access token login flow | Business Integration User access token login flow |
+User access token login flow | Business integration system user access token login flow |

 ---|---|